Payroll for trucking and

 While you may likely be doing much of the driving and transportation yourself when you first start — being a solopreneur has its advantages — as you expand your business you may need to start hiring additional drivers.
 You’ll you’ll want to explore what type and combination of employees you’ll need: full-time W-2 employees, 1099 contractors, part-time workers, or other help depending on the workload you’re dealing with.
 You may also want to consider those who already have, or who have recently had, their CDL.
 You may want to help them with any recertification they may need – making it a simple process for them, and potentially covering the costs, may help with employee morale and retention, making it worth it in the long run.

 Keep in mind that there are different tax implications for the different types of employees you hire, and the Roll by ADP app makes payroll and taxes easy for all of them.
-You can also manage bonuses, raises and other details directly from your phone.
+You can even pay per mile, pay per diem, or pay per load.
+Additionally, if you want to compensate for extended wait times between loads, multiple stops, or delays caused by shippers/receivers, you can do that with Roll, too.
+Layover pay, stop pay, and detention pay are all payment options available to you.
+You can also manage bonuses, raises, and other details directly from your phone.

 Expanding your business can also mean expanding the geographies you serve.
 Offering cross-state or cross-country services may bring with it additional regulatory implications, so be sure to research what adjustments or licensing you will need to take into consideration as you expand.
 As you do start doing business in other states or nationwide, Roll by ADP can help you manage payroll for all of your employees, no matter where they are in the country.